KOA (AM): History

 Other well-known local voices previously heard on KOA include Bob Martin, Don Zimmer, Gus Mircos, and Alex Stone.
 Rollye James and George Weber.
 The late Rick Barber was heard for 30 years on KOA.
 Consumer advocate Tom Martino and former FEMA official Michael D. Brown were KOA hosts until they switched to sister station KHOW.

 Radio host Alan Berg broadcast his talk show from the station, but was shot and killed by members of the white supremacist group The Order on June 18, 1984.
 Another host from an earlier era was Leigh Kamman, who hosted jazz programs during World War II.
 Kamman returned to his home state of Minnesota after the war.
 The Sports Zoo with Dave Logan and Scott Hastings ran for 12 years until Hastings left in April 2005 for the Altitude Sports and Entertainment network.
 Hastings resumed sports radio broadcasting on KKFN in January 2006 alongside former Denver Broncos lineman Alfred Williams.
-Ken Hamblin, "The Black Avenger," also hosted a popular and long-running show during the 1980s.
+Ken Hamblin, "The Black Avenger", also hosted a popular and long-running show during the 1980s.

 Also in the 1980s, during the weekend evening hours on KOA, Larry Cox, and his dog Wilbur, would host the radio program The National Recovery Act, a listener-friendly call-in show.
 A certain topic was announced and people from all over the nation, picking up the KOA signal at night, would call in with their memories.
 Big band music from the 1930s and 1940s was also played.
 The program would always end with the song "And So To Bed".
 In December 1987, Cox began a new radio program, No Place Like Home, broadcast from his home on Chicago Creek.
 Listeners would often hear the fireplace crackling and Cox's dog, Wilbur, snoring.
-In June of 2022, longtime co-anchor of 'Colorado's Morning News' April Zesbaugh retired.